-Postpartum vaginal dryness is a common and natural condition.
-Many women find that this dryness makes sex uncomfortable or even painful.
-If you’re experiencing this condition, there are steps you can take to ease the discomfort from vaginal dryness.
+Indeed, postpartum vaginal dryness is a common condition.
+And many women find that this dryness makes sex uncomfortable or even painful.
+If you’re experiencing it, don’t worry, there are ways to ease the discomfort.

 Estrogen and progesterone levels soar while you’re pregnant.
 Instead of being discarded, the uterine lining develops into a placenta.
 The placenta also begins producing estrogen and progesterone.